deepin-community/python3.11/Doc/c-api/typeobj.rst

    *view* argument.

-   This function MUST NOT decrement :c:data:`view->obj`, since that is done automatically in :c:func:`PyBuffer_Release` (this scheme is useful for breaking reference cycles).
+   This function MUST NOT decrement :c:expr:`view->obj`, since that is done automatically in :c:func:`PyBuffer_Release` (this scheme is useful for breaking reference cycles).